Are you a currently enrolled in the Prairie Horticulture Certificate?

 Study resources and support

 Distance education classes can require a great deal of persistence and self-discipline.
-You can expect to work six to eight hours per week per 60-hour course.
+You can expect to work eight to 15 hours per week per 60-hour course.
 Remember that each course is only ten weeks long so keeping on top of your coursework will help alleviate stress associated with assignments deadlines and exams.
 Academic support is always available through your course instructors and the PHC Program Manager.
 It is essential that students communicate any issues with course material with their instructors.
 Study Skills Help is available through the University of Saskatchewan Library.

 Distance and Distributed Library Services

 Distance and Distributed Library Services (DDLS) are available to all University of Saskatchewan students who reside outside of Saskatoon and cannot access Library collections and services in person.
-All students residing of outside Saskatoon are encouraged to review the full range of resources and services available.
+All students residing outside of Saskatoon are encouraged to review the full range of resources and services available.

 Withdrawing from a class